noctispine/flutter-design-app-example/README.md

 # Goal
-  I used "Cards" to perform more proffesional UI.
+  - I used "Cards" to perform more proffesional UI.
+  - Also, I got why cards are popular.